ceorron/cycle-bit-random-number-generator/README.md

 # reseed

-In both the C and C++ version, at construction, you can opt to turn on optional automatic reseed.
+In both the C and C++ version, at construction, you can opt to turn on automatic reseed.

 If you set reseed == true on construction the maximum period is 2<sup>8N</sup>(4<sup>(8N + 2bit-length(T) + 2)</sup>).
 Minumum period is still 2<sup>8N</sup>.